-The tables below set out the names of each of the nominees for election as directors, the municipality and province or state and country in which each is ordinarily resident, all offices of the Company now held by each of them, each nominee's principal occupation, business or employment, the period of time for which each nominee has served as a director of the Company and the number of shares of the Company beneficially owned by each nominee, directly or indirectly, or over which each nominee exercised control or direction as at April 10, 2020, and as at December 31, 2019 and 2018.
-All of the proposed nominees, other than Nicole Adshead-Bell and Ana Lopez, were duly elected as directors at the last Annual General Meeting of shareholders held on May 23, 2019.
-Dr. Adshead-Bell was appointed by the Board of Directors on January 1, 2020 to fill the vacancy caused by the retirement of Mr. David Shaw as a director on December 31, 2019 in accordance with the Director Tenure Policy.
-Ms. Lopez is a director nominee.
+The tables below set out the names of each of the nominees for election as directors, the municipality and province or state and country in which each is ordinarily resident, all offices of the Company now held by each of them, each nominee's principal occupation, business or employment, the period of time for which each nominee has served as a director of the Company and the number of shares of the Company beneficially owned by each nominee, directly or indirectly, or over which each nominee exercised control or direction as at April 1, 2021, and as at December 31, 2020 and 2019.
+All of the proposed nominees, other than Thomas Fudge, Jr. and Jean des Rivières were duly elected as directors at the last Annual General Meeting of shareholders held on May 27, 2021.
+Mr. Fudge was appointed by the Board of Directors on February 17, 2021 to fill the vacancy caused by the resignation of Nicole Adshead-Bell as a director on November 30, 2020.
+Jean des Rivières was appointed by the Board of Directors on March 31, 2021.